esteuwu/linux-patches/README.md

 ## Accepted/Sent
 - applied: Patches accepted into the kernel
-- b4/q6v5-handover: Patches to stop remoteproc handover spam in dmesg
-  - Sent as RFC
+- ARCHIVED: Patches already present somewhere, will be checked when they arrive in [here](https://github.com/torvalds/linux)
 - b4/sm8450-ipa: Patches to get IPA (modem) working
   - v1 sent upstream, 0/3 reviewed
 - b4/sm8450-qol-dispcc: Patches to get a flickerless boot in SM8475